Neural Projected Quantum Dynamics: a systematic study: Numerical Experiments

 \section{Numerical Experiments}

-In the following sections, we test our method on the paradigmatic example of the transverse-field Ising model (TFIM) on a 2D square lattice, a widely used testbed for NQS dynamics \cite{Gutirrez2022, Donatella2023, Schmitt_2020, Sinibaldi2023, Carleo2017, Schmitt2023, Schmitt_2020}.
+In the following sections, we benchmark our methods on the paradigmatic example of the two-dimensional transverse-field Ising model (TFIM), a widely used testbed for NQS dynamics \cite{Carleo2017, Sinibaldi2023, Schmitt_2020, Schmitt2023, Czischek2018, Donatella2023, Gutirrez2022}.
 The Hamiltonian is given by

 where $J$ is the nearest-neighbor coupling strength and $h$ represents the transverse field strength.
-Throughout this work, we set $J=1$ and choose the $z$-axis as the quantization axis.
+Throughout this work, we set $J=1$, we adopt periodic boundary conditions, and we fix the $z$-axis as the quantization axis.